amerkovacevic/pickup-soccer/README.md

    cp .env.example .env.local
    ```

    Update the variables with your Firebase project credentials.
-The app expects Google sign-in to be enabled in Firebase Authentication and Cloud Firestore to be set up in **production mode** or with appropriate rules for your use case.
+The app expects Google sign-in to be enabled in Firebase Authentication and Cloud Firestore to be set up in **production mode** or with the security rules described below.

 3. Run the development server: